-Before COVID-19 hit, we, at RecogNation were already evangelizing on the importance of establishing connection and fostering communication among teams.
+Before COVID-19 hit, we, at RecogNation were already evangelizing on the benefits of technology in enhancing social interaction.
 Today, those actions are even more important as we strive to keep our people engaged and assured that they’re safe and they belong.

 Though some businesses are running—mostly—as usual, a recent Stanford research study showed that 42% of the U.S. labor force is working from home.
-A promising vaccine may be on the horizon, but it is unlikely that, for the foreseeable future, that number will shift significantly toward returning to the workplace as we approach the early months of 2021.
 That means leaders who have off-site staff must continue to maintain a strong virtual presence in their lives and encourage them to stay connected with one another as well.